 5. Protect River Corridors from new encroachment; OR, protect their flood hazard areas from new encroachments and participate in the FEMA Community Rating System; OR qualify for Interim River Corridor Protection such that the community acted before October 23, 2014 to protect River Corridors using the best available data (that is protecting a Fluvial Erosion Hazard Area, protecting Special Flood Hazard Areas, or demonstrating protection equivalent to the extent of river corridors).
-This Interim Status for River Corridor Protection acknowledges early community action to protect River Corridors and will be valid to October 23, 2016.
+More on River Corridor Protection criteria for the 17.5% Share.